drgarybennett/treat-jekyll-template/_posts/2018-03-27-an-SBM-surprise-is-coming.md

 We have a big surprise coming at this year's [SBM annual meeting](http://www.sbm.org/meetings/2018).
 Here are some hints:
 * Rhymes with a great Stephen King book.
-* Think of a fantastic former-Duke basketball player who startwed for the Sixers.
+* Think of a fantastic former-Duke basketball player who started for the Sixers.
 * One of things that's made Apple, Xerox, and Klennex famous.

 Stumped?
 Just hang around after the awards ceremony on Thursday evening (immediately following my talk).